adamaviv/si485h-f18/policy.md

 ### Practicum

--   There will be two practicum exams occuring at the 6 and 12 week mark.
+-   There will be two practicum exams occurring at the 6 and 12 week mark.

 -   The practicum will consist of two-to-four short programming